 With the current health climate, companies have quickly adopted online interviews as a way to evaluate candidates who are interested in their job vacancies.
 This change has allowed more and more job seekers like you to explore opportunities from the comfort of your own home.

 Since it has become a lot more convenient to conduct these interviews, job seekers are now facing fiercer competition.
-As an experienced external recruiter and internal recruiter in the past who has interviewed close to a thousand candidates, Setsuko Shimauchi, RGF Professional Recruitment Japan’s Manager of the Office Administration Professionals Team, shares her biggest advice for candidates seeking to stand out in an interview.
+As an experienced external recruiter and internal recruiter in the past who has interviewed close to a thousand candidates, RGF Professional Recruitment Japan’s consultant shares her biggest advice for candidates seeking to stand out in an interview.

 When you’re interviewing for a position, always remind yourself that the skills and qualifications on your resume will only get you to the interview.
 Several other factors will determine whether that interview turns into a formal job offer – factors that you can either control or factors that you can’t.
 To ensure that you get the upper hand over the other candidates, focus on improving the factors that you do have control over.

 One of which is how much you demonstrate your interest in the company.
 Setsuko has helped connect close to a thousand job seekers with companies, and she cautions that many candidates may be as skilled and qualified as you.
 However, what ultimately finalizes the hiring manager’s decision is whether or not you are more interested in their company than the other shortlisted candidates.

 Researching the company before the interview is a good indicator that you are interested in both the job and the company.
 Although access to information is readily available, surprisingly, some candidates still come into an interview without doing this crucial step.
 By researching the company, you equip yourself with useful information that will elevate your answers during the interview.
 Make sure that you visit the company’s website and explore their:

 - Corporate Profile page